tanoy009/ng4-geoautocomplete/README.md

 ## About

-angular 4 compatable google autocomplete with server side api support and AOT enabled
+angular 4 compatible google autocomplete with server side api support and AOT enabled

 ## Installation